PatagonianTech/fred-mcp-server/README.md

     pnpm build
     ```

-### Option 2: HTTPS API Server (New! 🚀)
+### Option 2: MCP Server over HTTPS (New! 🚀)

-Deploy as a standalone HTTPS API server with Docker and Nginx:
+Deploy the MCP server accessible over HTTPS with Docker and Nginx:

 ```bash
 # Quick start for development